Muvahhid-cloud/builder/README.md

 ## 1. Introduction
 This project demonstrates the **Builder Design Pattern** in Java using a `Car` as the product.
-The Builder Pattern allows constructing objects step by step in a readable and flexible way.
+The Builder Pattern allows constructing objects step by step.

 ---